-The McPin Foundation Trustees govern all our activities including overseeing the activities of the research unit delivered by our staff team.
+The McPin Foundation Trustees govern all our activities including overseeing the work of the research unit delivered by our staff team and our public involvement in research programme.
 Our Trustees are selected to bring a range of skills, experience and contacts to help deliver our stated aims.
 They share a dedication to improving mental health research.
-The Board has recently grown and we are delighted to welcome our newest Trustees.

 Amy is an experienced communications consultant, providing research, stakeholder management and branding advice to a range of public sector and charity clients working on social and environmental issues.
 She spent over 14 years at London social change agency Forster before establishing her own agency, Meadows Communications, in 2012.
 She has worked with the Department of Health, local NHS Trusts and Time to Change to help raise public awareness and understanding of mental health problems and to tackle stigma and discrimination.
 In 2009, following the death of her mother, she founded the Judi Meadows Memorial Fund to help save lives threatened by suicide.
 She is a founding member of the Alliance of Suicide Prevention Charities and is actively involved with the Samaritans led Call to Action for Suicide Prevention.